 What does an MBA teach you?

 Visit any business school’s website and you should be able to find their curriculum.
-We took a look at the University of Iowa’s MBA curriculum to get a snapshot of their hard skills list—the skills learned in the classroom:
+We took a look at the University of Iowa’s MBA curriculum to get a snapshot of their MBA skills list—the skills learned in the classroom:

 - Marketing Management